 Transformer Radiator Valve 42560 type A / A OR for Offshore

-Depending on customer requirements, our transformer radiator valves type B and B OR can be equipped for harshest conditions as follows:
+Depending on customer requirements, our transformer radiator valves type A and A OR can be equipped for harshest conditions as follows:

 - Transformer valve housing material upon request in stainless steel 1.4404 (AISI 316L)